ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 any re-coding.
 This allows the resource server to retrieve the shared secret directly from the `cnf` claim of the access token.

+DTLS 1.3 does not use the ClientKeyExchange message; for DTLS 1.3, the access token is placed in the `identity` field of a `PskIdentity` within the `PreSharedKeyExtension` of the `ClientHello`.

 If a resource server receives a ClientKeyExchange message that contains a `psk_identity` with a length greater than zero, it MUST parse the contents of the `psk_identity` field as CBOR data structure